sugarlabs/cardsort/README.md

 How to use?
 ===========

-Card Sort is part of the Sugar desktop.
+Card Sort is not part of the Sugar desktop, but can be added.
 Please refer to;

 * [How to Get Sugar on sugarlabs.org](https://sugarlabs.org/),
 * [How to use Sugar](https://help.sugarlabs.org/),
-* [Download Card Sort using Browse](https://activities.sugarlabs.org/), search for `Card Sort`, then download, and;
+* [Download Card Sort using Browse](https://activities.sugarlabs.org/), search for `Card Sort`, then download.

 How to upgrade?
 ===============